The Girl with the Dragon Tattoo (2009 film): Critical response

 The Girl with the Dragon Tattoo was well received by critics.
-The review aggregator website Rotten Tomatoes gives the film a normalized score of 85% based on 188 reviews, with an average score of 7.27/10 and declares it "Certified Fresh".
+The review aggregator website Rotten Tomatoes gives the film a normalised score of 85% based on 192 reviews, with an average score of 7.3/10.
 The critical consensus is: "Its graphic violence and sprawling length will prove too much for some viewers to take, but Noomi Rapace's gripping performance makes The Girl With the Dragon Tattoo an unforgettable viewing experience."
-Metacritic gives the film a weighted average score of 76% based on reviews from 36 critics.
-Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, noting that "[the film] is a compelling thriller to begin with, but it adds the rare quality of having a heroine more fascinating than the story".
+Metacritic gives the film a weighted average score of 76 based on reviews from 36 critics.
+Roger Ebert of the Chicago Sun-Times gave the film four out of four, noting that "[the film] is a compelling thriller to begin with, but it adds the rare quality of having a heroine more fascinating than the story".

 Box office

-The film grossed more than $10 million in North America in a limited release of 202 theatres.
+The film grossed more than $10 million in the US and Canada in a limited release of 202 theatres.
 The total gross worldwide is $104,617,430.